junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 (facts but only reveal later in catch-up/flashbacks: To stay in the town for longer and not raise suspicion, Cas starts working in a ranch just to continue pretending to be a normal human.
 Cas is still weak and low in power, but as time goes by, he's growing back.)

-### Act 5
+### Chap.5 (Dean meet Cas)(Sunrise, 1861, Dean+Cas)

-> **Outline:** Dean & Sam get chased around by the posse, not realize they're back to Sunrise, Wyoming where it all starts; cornered into the sheriff's office, no escape, too much guns ("are they human or demons?"), Dean desperately pray to Castiel, get jump attacked by a stranger appearing from nowhere, very obviously trying to kill them and very good at fighting, and after a few rounds they realize he's not human.
+> **Outline:** Dean get chased around by the posse, not realize he's chased back to Sunrise, Wyoming where it all starts; get cornered into the sheriff's office, no escape, too much guns ("are they human or demons?"), Dean desperately pray to Castiel, get jump attacked by a stranger appearing from nowhere, very obviously trying to kill them and very good at fighting, and after a few rounds they realize he's not human.
 It's Castiel, the original 1860s timeline version, receives order that they're disturbing the timeline and comes to eliminate them (Castiel: "You pray too loud.
 I really don't know why you act like we are familiar" Dean: "I almost forget how big of an asshole you were before").
 >
 > Dean almost gets killed (heavily wounded), prays desperately instinctively again to his Cas, and gets saved when this Castiel gets blown away by power (fight a few rounds, Cas absorb 1861!Cas's grace, lighten up to show wings, wipe his memory, blast him away -> cruelest to himself, Dean: "Wouldn't that hurt... you?
 The old yourself?"
 Cas: "He has plenty time to recover, I don't." it's his own grace anyway).
-His Cas is there, dirty ncowboy looking (reveal as part of posse), totally blend in and human-like, faceful of "I finally found you".
+His Cas is there, dirty cowboy looking (reveal as part of posse), totally blend in and human-like, faceful of "I finally found you".
 >
 > Dean: "Where have you been?"
 Cas: "When."
 Dean: "Wh-- how long have you been here?"
 Cas: "Twenty years.
 I landed too early, so I have to wait for you to catch up, wait for time to pass in the slow old way."
 Dean: "I prayed to you."
 Cas: "I know."
 He can hear all the time but can't get to Dean.
 Dean: "What happened?"

-### Act 6
+#### draft notes

+### Chap.6 (Cas look for Dean)(Wild west, 1861, Cas POV+Dean)

 > **Outline:** (Cas POV, retell) Cas lands 20y ago, lives and waits, then 1861.3.5 comes, Cas arrives in saloon earlier than Dean, witnesses Sheriff burned by the phoenix Elias Finch, hiding to prevent paradox, jump attacked & trapped by demons (possessing Elkins), so can't get to Dean until the day he burns the place down, Cas free but Dean already rides away, Cas try chase him around but can't catch up
 >
 > Cas finds newspaper & saloon chatter about Dean become wanted, Cas join posse to follow him (also try persuade people don't shoot him), Dean keep running away from posse, until the day confronted by 1861!Cas, Cas catch up, persuade rest of posse to go in there alone, fight/blast the old self away

-### Act 7
+#### draft notes

+### Chap.7 (reunion, go home)(Sunrise+Bobby's, 1861+2011, Dean+Cas)

-> **Outline:** Cas heals Dean and himself, Dean caring, Cas only hints the last 20y are tough but not enough detail
+> **Outline:** Cas heals Dean and himself, Dean caring, Cas only hints the last 20y are tough but not enough detail (some talk, Dean's imagined ranch life with Cas)
 >
-> Cas flies them home, back to the same day they leave for the phoenix's ashes.
+> Cas flies them home (pick Sam up), back to the same day they leave for the phoenix's ashes.
 Bobby is still there, exactly the same as before, everything the same.
-(Or not exactly, Dean's western fame gets kept in history, legends of himself becomes a cowboy story, exaggerated but he's amused)
+(Or not exactly, Dean's western fame gets kept in history, legends of himself becomes a cowboy story, exaggerated but he's amused, secretly really love it)

-#### draft note
+#### draft notes

 Dean/Cas don't actually spend another year of ranch life in the past, but Dean does think/imagine that life and find himself doesn't mind it (contrast with beginning when he has to stay but he finds it unbearable), even look forward to it (but it seems to only exist in parallel world now)